VarunSantosh/moneytransferapi/README.md

     "transactions": []
 }
 ```
-  The above accounts could be used to play around.
+  The above accounts could be used to do transactions upon.